-Recipient hereby explicitly approves the engagement of the Subprocessors listed in EXHIBIT 1.
-As noted in Exhibit 1, use of all Subprocessors is optional.
+8.1 Recipient hereby explicitly approves the engagement of the Subprocessors listed in EXHIBIT 1.
 Recipient’s use of any feature or API which requires use of a Subprocessor, is to be construed as Recipient’s consent to such subprocessing.
 Provider will notify Recipient in advance of any changes to Subprocessors at least 30 days in advance unless such notice period is practically or legally infeasible.
 Recipient shall not unreasonably object to any intended change.
 However, an objection from Recipient that is based on any Other Controllers’ objection of the respective Subprocessor shall always be considered as reasonable grounds to object.
 If Recipient objects to the appointment of a new Subprocessor, Recipient must immediately cease using the optional API call that would otherwise engage the services of the Subprocessor.

-8.2 Provider shall impose the same data protection obligations as set out in this DPA on any approved Subprocessor prior to the Subprocessor Processing any Recipient Personal Data and ensure that the relevant obligations (including but not limited to the information and audit rights provided for in Section 6) can be directly enforced by Recipient or Other Controllers against the Provider’s Subprocessors.
+8.2 Provider shall impose the same data protection obligations as set out in this DPA on any approved Subprocessor prior to the Subprocessor Processing any Recipient Personal Data and ensure that the relevant obligations.

 8.3 Provider remains responsible for its Subprocessors and liable for their acts and omissions as for its own acts and omissions and any references to Provider’s obligations, acts and omissions in this DPA shall be construed as referring also to the Provider’s Subprocessors.